j0akl/imageprocessing2/readme.md

 All File I/O is handled by static methods.
 This is better than having the operations directly controlled by the model.

+## Explaination for Week 3

+We used the command pattern to send commands from the view to the controller to the model.
+For each operation, a command object was created that would delegate the work to the model.
+The view would keep the name of the command as the actionCommand on each element so the controller (which was the action listener) could decode the commands and execute them.

+The same script files from last week should work as long as the jar is launched from the res/ folder.
+Run the first script, it will run the second one by itself.

 ## Changelog
 ### Week 2